sebasrock156/Huananzhi-X99E-K4-Home/README_ENG.md

 ⚠ **ADVICE** ⚠: Here I want appeal at Fair Use, some tools are leaks from Technical Services and Enterprises, the Inverse Engineering of these are usually illegal, but here it's used for educational purposes.

 [Aptio's V Tools] | [Aptio's Tools Mirror]: These tools are we could modify and flash new BIOS Firmwares.

+To know how they work, I attach the [AMI EXPRESS GUIDE] to open and flash firmwares easily and simply.

 ---
 </details>